nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Exercise Routine Commands

-* All routines and exercises must be in AlphaNumeric characters and spaces between characters are allowed.
+* All routines and exercises must be in alphanumeric characters and spaces between characters are allowed.

 #### Adding a routine: `addRoutine`

 {% include information.html content="

-Adds a routine to the FitBook.
+Adds a new routine to FitBook's exercise routine list and storage.

 " %}